IoannaMalli/Unsupervised-Domain-Adaptation-for-Automatic-Polyp-Segmentation-using-Synthetic-Data/README.md

 ## Setup

-\dot The Kvasir-SEG dataset is publically available and may be downloaded from here:
+* The Kvasir-SEG dataset is publically available and may be downloaded from here: https://datasets.simula.no/kvasir-seg/

-      https://datasets.simula.no/kvasir-seg/
+* Synth Colon may be downloaded here: https://enric1994.github.io/synth-colon/ Please downloade the full size (41.2 GB) folder to obtain the realistic images.

+* The SegFormer pretrained weights can be obtained [here](https://connecthkuhk-my.sharepoint.com/personal/xieenze_connect_hku_hk/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fxieenze%5Fconnect%5Fhku%5Fhk%2FDocuments%2Fsegformer%2Fpretrained%5Fmodels&ga=1).